 Some Scottish foodstuffs include:

-- Irn Bru: Pronounced "Iron Brew".
+Irn Bru: Pronounced "Iron Brew".
 Scotland's other national drink.
 Radioactive orange in color; alleged to have energy-giving properties, and to be made from girders.
 Believed to be a good cure for hangovers, which may explain its popularity.
-In fact, Scotland is one of two countries where Coke is not the biggest-selling soft drink, with Irn Bru being the most popular soft drink by a considerable margin.note For those interested, the other countries are Greece, which still carries a grudge against Atlanta, GA in the 'States (where Coca-Cola is headquartered) over "stealing" the Centennial Olympics from Athens; and Peru, where the top soft drink is Inca Cola.
+In fact, Scotland is one of three countries where Coke is not the biggest-selling soft drink, with Irn Bru being the most popular soft drink by a considerable margin.note For those interested, the other countries are Greece, which still carries a grudge against Atlanta, GA in the 'States (where Coca-Cola is headquartered) over "stealing" the Centennial Olympics from Athens; and Peru, where the top soft drink is Inca Cola.
 There's also a significant subnational semi-exception in South Australia, where Farmer's Union iced coffee outsells Coca-Cola, as well, but since the iced coffee isn't fizzy, it's unclear whether this "counts".

 Scotland's other other national drink is Red Kolanote There are two varieties, Curries's or Barr's.
 We strongly advise you not get involved in a debate over which is better which is pretty much the same as Irn Bru only instead of radioactive orange it is radioactive red.
 Pretty much anything you hear about Bru can be applied to Red Kola, with all the same caveats.
 Red Kola is most popular in Ayrshire and the surrounding, for the obvious reason that that is where Curries used to make the stuff before being bought out.
 Also available in a boiled sweet form which is called Red Kola Kubes.

 Scotland does things differently